findworkco/scripts/README.md

             - `--armor` exports a human-friendly ASCII format instead of binary
     - If you are trying to get a replica working (e.g. don't have these certificates), then a key can be generated via these instructions
         - https://gist.github.com/twolfson/01d515258eef8bdbda4f#setting-up-sops-with-pgp
+- Install our server configuration
+    - `bin/install-config-data-remote.sh digital-my-server`
+    - If you are trying to get a replica working (e.g. don't have these certificates), then use `CONFIG_COPY_ONLY=TRUE` to prevent SOPS errors
 - Bootstrap our server
     - `bin/bootstrap-remote.sh digital-my-server`
 - Update `~/.ssh/config` to use `User ubuntu` instead of `User root`